|

 7. Graphical patterns and designs

 There are 3 branches of Khomapastr stores and two of them are located in Bangkok.
 The main branch is on Nares Road, between Siphaya Road and Surawong Road.
 The subbranch is at the Miracle Mall, by Sukhumvit Soi 41.
-The Khomapastr factory and store in Hua Hin are located on Petchkasem road, just north of San Paolo hospital.
-The three stores offer sales twice a year; at the middle and at the end of the year.
+The Khomapastr store in Hua Hin is located on Petchkasem Road.
+It's just in front of Villa Market and the factory is nearby.
+The three stores offer sales twice a year, which is around Father's Day, December 5th, and Mother's Day, August 12th.

 For those of you who travel to Bangkok, you can see Khomapastr's grand showcase at the Vimarnmek Teak Palace that belonged to the late King Rama V.